-Manama is the capital and largest city of Bahrain, with the population of about 157,000 people.
+Manama is the capital and largest city of Bahrain, with a population of about 157,000 people.

 Warnings & Dangers in Manama

-The risks in Manama are at the same level as the risks in main European cities, with the exception of scams and kidnapping risk which are very rare in Manama.
-The overall safety Index is 54 which show that the crime level in the city is not on envious level.
+The risks in Manama are at the same level as the risks in main European cities, except for scams and kidnapping risk which are very rare in Manama.
+The overall safety Index is 54 which shows that the crime level in the city is not on the envious level.

-Manama is a famous holiday destination with a huge number of tourists which in turns leads to the probability of pickpocketing and mugging, so tourists need to take care of the bag snatching that does happen.
-Airports, market places and beaches are the target places of the thieves.
+Manama is a famous holiday destination with a huge number of tourists which in turn leads to the probability of pickpocketing and mugging, so tourists need to take care of the bag snatching that does happen.
+Airports, market places, and beaches are the target places of the thieves.

-Normal and frequent weather conditions in Manama include the enormously high temperatures, over 50°C. There is a risk of sandstorms and severe thunderstorms which occasionally happen.
+Normal and frequent weather conditions in Manama include the enormously high temperatures, over 50°C. There is a risk of sandstorms and severe thunderstorms that occasionally happen.

 The possibility of being kidnapped or mugged in Manama is very low.

 This region is very prone to terrorist attacks, due to the recent happenings.
 Since terrorist attacks have already occurred, the possibility of the novel ones is high.

 Scams are not common in Manama since there are no recorded scam accidents and the risk of being scammed is considered low.

 Women who visit Manama should take safety precautions, avoid speaking with unknown males and bear in mind the cultural differences.
 Modesty is very important.
 It is always recommended to avoid isolated districts late at night.